stratum-mining/stratum/CONTRIBUTING.md

 > If you want to ask a question, we assume that you have read the documentation available at [stratumprotocol.org/docs](https://stratumprotocol.org).

-Before you ask a question, it is best to search for existing [Issues](https://github.com/stratum-mining/stratum/issues) that might help you.
-In case you have found a suitable issue and still need clarification, you can write your question in this issue.
+Best way to ask a question is to hop onto our community [Discord](https://discord.com/invite/fsEW23wFYs).
+Two most suitable places to post a question are:
+- #newbies-qs and
+- #dev, for technical questions, suitable for developers building on top of SRI, or contributing to it.

 If you then still feel the need to ask a question and need clarification, we recommend the following: